kumardeveshrajput/TransLingualMarvel-RoEn-MT/README.md

 Loss Function: Sparse Categorical Crossentropy​

-​

 Optimizer: Adam

 Evaluation Metrics​

-​

 WER (Word Error Rate): 0.2167​

-​

 BLEU Score: 0.8957​

-​

 METEOR Score: 0.7931​

-​

 Test Loss: 1.4607​

-​

 Cross Entropy Loss: 0.1672

 Conclusion​

-​

 Successful exploration of "Translingual Marvel: Unveiling the Enigma of Romanian to English Machine Translation" with a focus on Seq2Seq Neural Machine Translation.​

-​

 Emphasis on efficient tokenization and Seq2Seq architecture optimizations as crucial elements for enhancing translation quality.​

-​

 Comprehensive evaluation using WER, BLEU, METEOR, and loss metrics, providing valuable insights into the model's performance.​

-​

 Strategic use of Keras, NLTK, Jiwer, Plotly, and Tabulate libraries for streamlined implementation and evaluation.​

-​

 Clear demonstration of the project's impact in fostering cross-cultural communication and understanding through machine translation.​

-​

-Reflection on the significance of lessons learned, paving the way for future innovations and improvements in the dynamic field of natural language processing.​
+​Reflection on the significance of lessons learned, paving the way for future innovations and improvements in the dynamic field of natural language processing.​